 While you need enough cash to ensure that your current assets exceed your current liabilities, the calculation is a little more complicated than determining the difference between the two.
 To understand your working capital needs, you need to have a good grasp of your operating cycle.
 For that, you analyze the accounts receivable, inventory, and payable cycles in terms of days.

 Your operating cycle for accounts receivable is the average number of days it takes to get paid.
-Similarly, your inventory cycle is calculated from the time you receive the product to the day you turn the merchandise into cash or an accounts receivable item.
+Similarly, you calculate your inventory cycle from the time you receive the product to the day you turn the merchandise into cash or an accounts receivable item.
 Your suppliers also have payment terms, which are part of your accounts payable operating cycle.

 Finance Working Capital